Woman, man killed in shooting outside Sterling office building

-A young woman and man died early Wednesday morning in a shooting outside an office complex in Sterling, Virginia, authorities say.
+A woman and a man, both in their early 20s, were fatally shot early Wednesday outside an office complex in Sterling, Virginia, authorities say.

-Someone shot the victims about 4:30 a.m. in the back parking lot near an office building in the 21000 block of Ridgetop Circle, the Loudoun County Sheriff's Office said.
+Someone shot the victims about 4:30 a.m. in a back parking lot near an office building in the 21000 block of Ridgetop Circle, the Loudoun County Sheriff's Office said.

+The victims have been identified as Mijal Conejero-Romera, 22, of Sterling, and Diego Alexander Woollett, 22, of Arlington.

 Before the shooting, an argument began at an apartment complex next to the office parking lot, Loudoun County Sheriff Mike Chapman said.
-First responders responding to calls about the argument found the man and woman shot near a fence that separates the office parking lot from the apartment building.
+Crews responding to calls about the argument found the victims near a fence that separates the office parking lot from the apartment building.

 The victims died at a hospital a short time later.